iaBIH/synth-md/README.md

 ### Citation:

-This tool and the datasets are described in this paper: [Synthetic Datasets for Software Development in Rare Disease Research]() (to be published).
+This tool and the datasets are described in this paper: [Al-Dhamari, Abu Attieh and Prasser.
+Synthetic datasets for open software development in rare disease research.
+Orphanet J Rare Dis 19, 265 (2024). https://doi.org/10.1186/s13023-024-03254-2](https://ojrd.biomedcentral.com/articles/10.1186/s13023-024-03254-2).

 ### Features: